-CARRIE PLEASANTS is the Director of Research & Investigations at the Housing Center.
+CARRIE PLEASANTS is the Associate Director at the Housing Center.
 She received her M.A. in Geography, with an emphasis on Urban Geography, from Kent State University and has conducted a number of research projects at the Housing Center related to lending discrimination and impediments to fair housing.

 SAMANTHA HOOVER is the Housing Center's Fair Housing Research Associate.
-She is currently finishing her Bachelor of Arts from the Honors College at Kent State University, where she is majoring in English and Sociology.
+She is a graduate of Kent State University's Honors College, where she earned dual Bachelor of Arts degrees in English and Sociology, a certificate in Nonprofit and Human Services Management, and a writing minor.

-Additional research assistance was provided by MERAN CHANG, an intern at the Housing Center, and HOPE FARMBY, the Housing Center's Fair Housing Specialist.
-GAY QUEREAU provided additional assistance editing this report.
+Additional research assistance was provided by WILLIAM COSGROVE, an intern at the Housing Center.
+MARTHA GOBLE provided additional assistance editing this report.